Recruiter Accreditation Scheme

 What’s covered in the RAS?

-The Basics of Research: This element refers to the settings research takes place in, the basic aspects of qualitative and quantitative research and any legal and ethical principles that appear throughout the recruitment process.
+The basics of research: This element refers to the settings research takes place, the basic aspects of qualitative and quantitative research and any legal and ethical principles that appear throughout the recruitment process.
 The learning outcomes in this section inform and guide each stage of the recruitment process.

 1. Preparation